maetl/calyx/README.md

 # => Silver, Bronze, Gold
 ```

-**Note: this is a new and experimental feature and the API may change as kinks are ironed out from testing and exploration.**

 ### Dynamically Constructing Rules

 Template expansions can be dynamically constructed at runtime by passing a context map of rules to the `#generate` method: